 Accounting has become one of the most prominent themes in business.
-Changing regulations, compliance initiatives and increasing corporate complexity have brought accounting professionals to the forefront of business and government.
-Our graduates have gone on to start successful bookkeeping and income tax businesses.
-You can also use this degree to kick-start your interest in pursuing accounting at a four-year university.
+Changing regulations, compliance initiatives, and increasing corporate complexity have brought accounting professionals to the forefront of business and government.
+Our graduates have started successful bookkeeping and income tax businesses.
+You can also use this degree to kick-start your accounting degree at a four-year university.

 The San Jacinto College Accounting Program*:

-- Prepares students to work in accounts payable, accounts receivable, payroll and banking in any number of companies and organizations
+- Prepares students to work in accounts payable, accounts receivable, payroll, and banking in companies and organizations; and

-- Opens students to careers in non-business fields such as government officials and the legal profession
+- Opens students to careers in non-business fields such as government and the legal profession.

-*Please note, however, that the AAS degree is not designed to completely transfer to a four-year university.
+* Note: The AAS degree is not designed to transfer completely to a four-year university.
 For more information, students may consult an educational planner/counselor or Department Chair.